ablwr/ablwr.github.io/_posts/2018-05-05-mapping-the-planets.md

 - fake the distance so Mercury isn't so damn close to the emoji-sun
 - get Pluto on the map even if it's not a planet anymore

+Update: I did all of these except poor Pluto.
+Sorry bud.

 The source code is up and available [here](https://github.com/ablwr/planets)!